Divij-Agarwal-42/HEPT_pquant/README.md

     <a href="https://arxiv.org/abs/2402.12535"> <img alt="License" src="https://img.shields.io/static/v1?label=Pub&message=ICML%2724&color=blue"></a>
 </p>

+## This HEPT Fork uses PQuant for pruning and quantization

 ## TODO
 - [ ] Put more details in the README.
 - [ ] Add support for FlashAttn.